clemensGooooo/clemensGooooo/README.md

 - Docker, deployed some applications (Dockerfiles, CMD)
 - Made some stuff with databases  :file_folder: (mostly NoSQL like MongoDB, but sometimes SQL like: PostgreSQL,MySQL and some InfluxDB for ESP)
 - I have been using Linux, since I was a kid
-- Websites were my intro into the stuff, I developed them all my free time
+- Websites were my intro into the development stuff, I developed them all my free time

 I think you get it ;)

-Since 6 years I am programming, don't know why but I had a feeling to tell you that :sunglasses: !
+Since 7 years I am programming, don't know why but I had a feeling to tell you that :sunglasses: !

-Languages/Frameworkes/Libaries I interacted with:
+Languages/Frameworkes/Libaries I worked with:

 ![JavaScript](https://img.shields.io/badge/%3C%2F%3E-JavaScript-F7DF1E?style=flat&logo=javascript&logoColor=black)
 ![Python](https://img.shields.io/badge/%3C%2F%3E-Python-3776AB?style=flat&logo=python&logoColor=white)